 Following law school, Professor Goldberg clerked for Judge Robert F. Peckham, U.S. District Court for the Northern District of California.
 She has twice served as Associate Dean for the School of Law, from 1984 to 1989 and from 1991 to 1992.
 She has also served as Chair of the Academic Senate in 1993-1994.
-In 2011, she was appointed Vice Chancellor, Academic Personnel, for the UCLA campus.
+From 2011 to 2016, she served as Vice Chancellor, Academic Personnel, for the UCLA campus.